 Are You in this for the Long Haul?

-I have a lot of conversations with clients about their writing careers.
-Usually they say to me, “I want to be in this for the long haul.”
-It’s given me the opportunity to have some great discussions about what helps a writer accomplish this goal – and what can sabotage their efforts.
+Recently several clients have said to me some version of, “I want to be in this for the long haul.”
+It’s given me the opportunity to have discussions about what helps a writer accomplish this goal – and what can sabotage their efforts.

 It’s an important topic for consideration, because sometimes we have to make difficult decisions on a day-to-day basis, and we don’t always know which way to go.
 But if we’re always looking at those decisions in light of the long haul, it’s easier to know what to do.

-What would sabotage my ability to stay in it for the long haul?
+What could sabotage your ability to stay in it for the long haul?

-→ Pay too much attention to critics, allowing them to discourage me.
+- Pay too much attention to critics, allowing them to discourage you.

 What are some things that can help YOU be in this for the long haul?
 What are some things that could sabotage your career?